 Marketing campaign planning is a complex process.
 Delivering one consistent message across multiple channels to reach your audience isn’t easy.
 Without smart strategy and sound processes in place, it can quickly become a disorganized mess.

-First, we’ll walk through how to build a marketing campaign talking point brief, outlining your strategy for client or supervisor approval.
+First, we’ll walk through how to build a marketing campaign creative brief, outlining your strategy for client or supervisor approval.
 Then, we’ll show you how to map out a marketing project timeline for your campaign.

 Quality creative work doesn’t happen by accident.
 If you’re churning out nothing but ad hoc projects or skipping strategy sessions, then your work is unlikely to impact the bottom line.
 That leads to budget cuts for your department, making success even more difficult to achieve.

 When they’re planned the right way, successful marketing campaigns do the following:

 Execution without a plan is just busywork.
 Busywork doesn’t build businesses or make meaningful careers.